Cuda-Chen/cuda-chen.github.io/_posts/2021-05-16-a-virtual-youtuber-system-without-deep-learning.md

        WebSocket]
 ---

-In this article, I am going to present a Virtual Youtuber (VTuber) system just using ordinary CPU and webcam written in C++.
+In this article, I am going to present a Virtual YouTuber (VTuber) system just using ordinary CPU and webcam written in C++.
 I will also talk about the phenomenon of VTuber and some basics of gaze tracking.
 At last, I will leave some personal thoughts